 MARRIAGE AND FAMILY THERAPY– $355 DIRECT TO PROFESSIONAL TESTING CORPORATION

 To register, please visit https://secure.ptcny.com/apply/.
-Complete the examination application using your confidential Florida Approval Code and submit examination/testing fee payment.
+Complete the examination application using your confidential Florida Approval Code and submit examination or testing fee payment.
 Applications are not considered complete until all information has been provided and payment is received.
 Within six (6) weeks prior to the start of the testing period, Professional Testing Corporation (PTC)* sends your “Scheduling Authorization” via email.
-The “Scheduling Authorization” Notice includes an authorization number and information on how to set up your examination location, date, and time through PSI.
-Retain this document.
+The “Scheduling Authorization” Notice includes an authorization number and information on how to set up your examination location, date, and time through Prometric.
 You must present your current driver’s license, passport or U.S. military ID at the test center at the time of your test appointment.
 Temporary/paper driver licenses will not be accepted.
+The 2020 Candidate Exam Handbook is available on the website.

 |Testing Month||Application Deadline||Testing Window|